-The lack of supply, coupled with significant demand, is pushing up house prices, particularly as many buyers are armed with large, cheap mortgages.
+The lack of supply, coupled with significant demand, is pushing up house prices.
+Particularly as many buyers are armed with large, cheap mortgages.
 Lack of ability to spend during lockdown also means many have saved up significantly bigger deposits than they otherwise would have been able to.

 But while it is a sellers’ market, it is not uniform across the board.
-Houses with gardens outside of city centres have done particularly well, while small flats with no outside space in urban settings, have not performed as impressively.
+Houses with gardens outside of city centers have done particularly well, while small flats with no outside space in urban settings, have not performed as impressively.
 In London’s suburbs, house values have increased considerably so if you are in the fortunate position to already own such a property and have not remortgaged for a while, it may be worth looking into refinance options.
 You will have better leverage, as well as being able to access lower rates.

-While the stamp duty holiday has been extended beyond its 31 March deadline, it is set to come to an end on 30 September with tapering from the end of June.
-This, coupled with the end of the furlough scheme, may mean an uptick in unemployment, which could dampen activity in the housing market.
+While the stamp duty holiday has been extended beyond its 31 March deadline.
+It is set to come to an end on 30 September with tapering from the end of June.
+This, coupled with the end of the furlough scheme.
+May mean an uptick in unemployment.
+Which could dampen activity in the housing market.

 How AWS Private Finance can help

-If you are keen to join the many thousands of people moving home, the good news is that it has never been a cheaper time to borrow.
-With discounted-variable rates available from less than 1 per cent and five-year fixes starting at less than 1.5 per cent, there are plenty of competitive deals available.
+If you are keen to join the many thousands of people moving home.
+The good news is that it has never been a cheaper time to borrow.
+With discounted-variable rates available from less than 1 per cent and five-year fixes starting at less than 1.5 per cent.
+There are plenty of competitive deals available.

 However, with so much choice, it is worth seeking advice.
 If you have complex income arrangements, are self-employed.
 A day-rate contractor or require a large mortgage.
 AWS Private Finance is a whole-of-market broker.
 So will compare what is available on the market, guiding you through the mortgage process.
 And ensuring you get the right deal for your circumstances.
 Please get in touch for more information.